bonitasoft/bonita-connector-webservice/README.md

 - On the release branch, make sure to update the pom version (remove the -SNAPSHOT)
 - Run the action 'Create release', set the version to release as parameter
 - Update the `master` with the next SNAPSHOT version.

+Once this is done, update the [Bonita marketplace repository](https://github.com/bonitasoft/bonita-marketplace) with the new version of the connector.

 ## Contributing